nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the **home folder** for *Class-ify*.

 4. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
+The Graphical User Interface (GUI) similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>